chrisbroski/utipem/README.md

 All skill cards must include:

 1. A unique name for the skill
-2. A type, such as weapon, magic, armor, movement, etc.
+2. A type, such as weapon, magic, armor, movement, awareness, etc.
 3. A level representing how many lower level dependencies are required.
 I - III
 4. A description of its effects
 5. A table of effects at each level for at least *untrained*, *trained* and *intermediate* expertise levels.